Photo of Ramblers 1 on a walk in the Wicken Bonhunt area.

 Ramblers 1 meets on alternate Thursday mornings every fortnight (4th May 2017) at the Lord Butler Leisure Centre car park at 9-45 am to depart at 10-00 am prompt.
 There are a few spare places at the moment so do let Keith Patmore know if you would like to join this group.

-Photo of Ramblers 1 on a recent walk through a bluebell wood in the Quenden area.
+Photo of Ramblers 1 on a recent walk in the Finchingfield area.

 Group Co-ordinator: Lynne Howell – 01799 525 581 – email@example.com